 International students have a separate application procedure that precedes the standard admission process.
 View international requirements below or contact the International Center at +1-626-812-3055 or by email.

-After attending the mandatory information meeting to receive initial group advising, submit the following directly to the Graduate Center:
+After attending the mandatory information meeting to receive initial group advising, submit the following directly to the Graduate and Professional Center:

 - A Graduate Application for Admission

 (Apply Online | Download PDF)

 - Two copies of official transcripts from all institutions leading to and awarding the applicant's baccalaureate degree (bachelor's degree from a regionally accredited institution) and all post-baccalaureate study.
 An official transcript is one which Azusa Pacific University receives unopened in an envelope sealed by the former institution and which bears the official seal of the college or university.
 A minimum baccalaureate or master's grade-point average of 3.0 on a 4.0-scale is required.
 Provisional admittance may be granted to individuals with a grade-point average between 2.5 and 2.9 if competency can be shown using multiple measures.)

 - Three recommendation forms that assess competence and character (Appropriate recommendations include those who have supervised the applicant's leadership and/or teaching experience with children/youth in public or private settings, an employer who directly supervised the applicant, or one faculty/academic reference.
 References from neighbors, friends, and relatives are not appropriate unless they have served as supervisors.
 Please use the required forms provided in the Application for Graduate Admission; additional letters are optional.)